AMRC-FactoryPlus/amrc-connectivity-stack/docs/notify-v2.md

 #### Monitoring all children

 Without a filter, a SEARCH will monitor all resources immediately under the `parent` URL.
-Successful updates referring to children of the parent resource must have an additional property `child`, indicating the path of the resource returned resource relative to the parent URL.
-(The parent URL must end with a slash to make the relative URL resolution rules work correctly.)
+Each such resource can be identified by a 'child path', which is a string containing no slashes.
+When interpreted relative to the parent URL this gives the URL of the child resource.

-Updates referring to the parent resource itself must not have the `child` property, and must not convey the contents of the parent as this will usually just be a list of the children.
-Instead the 204 HTTP status code must be used to indicate successful access to the parent.
-When a subscription is successful, a 201/200 update must be sent for all existing (and selected) children, followed by a 201/204 update for the parent resource.
-This informs the client it has a complete view of the state of the child resources.
+(The parent URL must end in a slash to make the relative URL resolution rules work correctly.)

-Subsequent changes to child resources must be sent as follows:
+There are three forms of update returned by SEARCH:

-* An updated child resource will cause a 200/200 update.
+* Full updates, with a `children` key.
-* A new child resource will cause a 200/201 update.
+* Child updates, with a `child` key.
-* A removed child resource will cause a 200/404 update.
+* No-access updates, with neither.

-* An ACL change to deny this client permission to a child resource will cause either a 200/403 or a 200/404 update.
+The resource body of the parent resource is not included in any update response.
+Normally where SEARCH is appropriate the parent resource contains a list of child paths, which is redundant information.
+To indicate the omitted body successful HTTP responses relating to the parent resource must use the 204 status code rather than 200 or 201.

-* A change which causes a child resource to leave the filtered set will cause a 200/412 update.
+A full update contains the complete current state of all children.
+The initial 201 update must be a full update.
+The `children` key must be an object mapping each existing child path to an HTTP response for that child.
+The `response` key must contain a response for the parent resource, which should normally just be `{ status: 204 }`.
+For consistency, where the client can discover the existence of a child which will return a 403 response, this child should be included in `children` (with a 403 HTTP status).

-Changes to the list of children must not be reported as updates to the parent resource, even though the content returned from a GET request to that resource has changed.
-However if the parent (or access to the parent) is removed a 200/404 (or 200/403) update for the parent must be sent; this implies also removal of (access to) all children.
+A child update notifies the client of a change to a single child.
+The `child` key contains the child path of that child, and the `response` key the HTTP response.
+A 200/404 child update indicates the child concerned has been removed.
+A child update must not follow a no-access update without an intervening full update.

-Subsequent recreation must send a (possibly empty) set of 200/200 updates for children followed by a 200/204 update for the parent.
+A no-access update informs the client that access is not available to the entire set of children.
+The `response` key must contain a response for the parent URL, which will normally have HTTP status 403 or 404.
+On receipt of a no-access update the client must discard all responses previously received for child resources.

 #### Example

 For example, we have our `v1/example/` endpoints above.
-A subscription request like this:
+A subscription request like this (displayed in YAML for ease of reading):

 ```yaml
 uuid: eb546f59-26c1-4c80-b40b-992401396bfb